-Applications are submitted to the Admissions Committee as soon as all information has arrived.
-Applicants can expect a decision shortly thereafter.
+Applications are submitted to the Admissions Committee after all information has arrived.
+Admission decisions are made throughout the academic year.
 The Admissions Committee may withhold a decision for further information; applicants will be notified of such a need and asked to submit the additional information.